alphagov/govuk_publishing_components/docs/analytics-ga4/analytics.md

 # Google Analytics 4 and Google Tag Manager

 This document describes the use of Google Tag Manager (GTM) with Google Analytics 4 (GA4) on GOV.UK Publishing.
+Further information on our data schemas can be found in our [Implementation record](https://docs.publishing.service.gov.uk/analytics/).

 No analytics code is initialised and no data is gathered without user consent.